-With an in-memory database, SQL is the only way to talk to the system, and SQL does not fit into all distributed-use cases.
-Sometimes it is important to be able to perform computations directly on the server where the data resides in order to optimize performance.
+With an in-memory database, SQL is the only way to talk to the system, and SQL does not fit into all distributed use cases.
+Sometimes it is important to be able to perform computations directly on the data which resides on a specific server in order to optimize performance.

-Another major disadvantage is that a company's existing database must be set aside to install the new in-memory database and that becomes the system of record.
-Most companies have a lot of infrastructure code around their existing databases, so migrating to a new database requires a massive effort.
-For this reason, in-memory databases are most feasible for companies that are either selecting a first database or needing to completely replace their existing database.
-Companies that are instead seeking to accelerate their existing databases are generally better off with products such as in-memory data grids or in-memory computing platforms.
+Another major disadvantage is that a company's existing database must be ripped and replaced to install the new in-memory database and the in-memory database becomes the system of record.
+Most companies have a lot of infrastructure code around their existing databases so migrating to a new database requires a massive effort.
+For this reason, in-memory databases are most feasible for companies that are either selecting a first database or need to completely replace their existing database.
+Companies that are seeking to accelerate their existing databases are generally better off with products such as in-memory data grids or in-memory computing platforms.

-It's worthy to note that Apache Ignite / GridGain, a full-featured in-memory computing platform also fully supports ANSI SQL-99 including DML and DDL.
+It's worth noting that Apache® IgniteTM and GridGain, full-featured in-memory computing platforms, fully support ANSI SQL-99 including DML and DDL.

 In-memory data grids.
-This group includes products such as Hazelcast[®], GigaSpaces[®], Oracle Coherence[®], Apache Geode[®] / Pivotal GemFire[®], and Infinispan[®].
-In some cases, like that of Apache

-Ignite / GridGain, this category is a subset of the larger category of in-memory computing platforms (IMCP).
+This group of solutions includes products such as Hazelcast, GigaSpaces, Oracle Coherence, Apache Geode / Pivotal GemFire, and Infinispan.
+In some cases, like that of Apache Ignite or GridGain, this category is a subset of the larger category of in-memory computing platforms (IMCP).
 IMCPs include in-memory data grids among their other in-memory components.

-Like in-memory databases, products in this category also distribute data across multiple servers.
+Products in this category distribute data across multiple servers.
 However, the methods of accessing the distributed data are different: data grids typically provide data access through a key-value API and sometimes a custom query API, with limited or nonexistent SQL support.
 In addition, data grids generally provide the ability to collocate custom computations for specific data.

-The ability to collocate computations with data provides some significant performance advantages.
-A typical application might involve, for example, accessing many accounts and closing their balances or performing other computations on them.
+The ability to collocate computations with data provides significant performance advantages.
+A typical application might involve accessing many accounts and closing their balances or performing other computations on them.
 By performing such actions directly on the server where the data resides, data grids can provide very high throughput and very low latencies.
 In a distributed system, the more the system can collocate computations with their associated data, the faster and more scalable the system will be because this eliminates network bottlenecks.

-The down side of this architecture is that it is necessary to develop code to integrate the logic with the data grid.
-However, the benefit is extremely fast performance, with hundreds of thousands of operations per second throughput.
+The downside of this architecture is that it is necessary to develop code to integrate the logic with the data grid.
+However, the benefit is extremely fast performance, with hundreds of thousands of operations per second throughput possible.

 Another major benefit that data grids offer is compatibility with existing databases.
 Unlike in-memory databases, which must become the system of record, in-memory data grids can be inserted on top of an existing database and integrate with it.
-For example, if a company already has a database installed - such as Oracle, Microsoft SQL Server, or Apache Cassandra[®] - the data grid provides an API that fits between the database and the application, providing large amounts of caching and data distribution.
+For example, if a company already has a database installed - such as Oracle, Microsoft SQL Server, or Apache Cassandra - the data grid provides an API that fits between the database and the application, providing caching and data distribution.

-Because not all data-grid products are created equal, it's important to look for the following features:
+Because not all data grid products are created equal, it's important to look for the following features: